SteveDoyle2/NASTRAN-95/um/bulk.md

 2. All fluid point identification numbers must be unique with respect to other scalar, structural and fluid points.

-3. X1, X2, X3 are (r, í, z) for a cylindrical coordinate system and (p, é, í) for a spherical coordinate system. é and í are in degrees.
-The value of é must be greater than zero.
-The value of í must be blank or zero.
+3. X1, X2, X3 are (r, Ã­, z) for a cylindrical coordinate system and (p, Ã©, Ã­) for a spherical coordinate system. Ã© and Ã­ are in degrees.
+The value of Ã© must be greater than zero.
+The value of Ã­ must be blank or zero.

 4. One or two fluid points may be defined per card.